faithfulalabi/Housing_Price_Prediction/README.md

 * Seperated out the string and integers into 2 seperate datasets
 * Transformed String dataset into a categorical data structure
 * Combined both datasets back together as the final dataset

+## Model Building

+First I transformed the categorical strings into dummy variables.
+I then split the data into train and test sets with a test size of 10%.

+I scaled the data and used ElaticNet with GridSearchCV as my model because of the sparse data from the many categorical variables.

+I chose the RMSE because it is easy to interpret

+## Model Performance

+* ElasticNet : RMSE = 20,486.62